Who We Are

 (Trustee)

-Professor Emeritus of Scottish History at the University of St Andrews, specialising in the political culture of late medieval and early modern Scotland.
+Professor Emeritus of Scottish History at the University of Saint Andrews, specialising in the political culture of late medieval and early modern Scotland.

 Domnhal Uilleam Stiùbhart